Blend3rman/ez_switch_lib-Arduino-Library/README.md

 _"...Nothing is wrong with darkness provided you control the switch..."_ Aniekee Tochukwu Ezekiel

 Such a simple device, but with such a myriad of styles, types and characteristics.
 But if you are happy and content with dealing with switches of all types then perhaps this article is not for you, keep on doing what you are comfortable doing.
-However, if switches are new to you, you struggle with them or want a different set of tools and methods for incorporating them into your projects then read on - the <switch_lib> library offers support.
+However, if switches are new to you, you struggle with them or want a different set of tools and methods for incorporating them into your projects then read on - the <ez_switch_lib> library offers support.

-**What Does the <switch_lib> Library Offer?**
+**What Does the <ez_switch_lib> Library Offer?**

-In a nutshell, <switch_lib> provides a set of enhanced capabilities for reading switches of different types and different connection schemes, and removes from the end user developer issues regarding switching 'noise'.
-Indeed, <switch_lib> gives the end user developer a choice in the way a switch can be connected, supporting both of the most common wiring schemes without additional components beyond wires and, if wished, 10k ohm pull down resistors.
-The <switch_lib> library provides a software approach to switch management and control.
+In a nutshell, <ez_switch_lib> provides a set of enhanced capabilities for reading switches of different types and different connection schemes, and removes from the end user developer issues regarding switching 'noise'.
+Indeed, <ez_switch_lib> gives the end user developer a choice in the way a switch can be connected, supporting both of the most common wiring schemes without additional components beyond wires and, if wished, 10k ohm pull down resistors.
+The <ez_switch_lib> library provides a software approach to switch management and control.

 **Features**

-The following features are provided by the <switch_lib> library:
+The following features are provided by the <ez_switch_lib> library:

 - dynamic memory allocation, depending on the number of switches you wish to incorporate in your project
 - multi-switch type capabilities